ggmichael/craterstats/README.md

 # Quick start

-After installation, the following command will produce a series of example output plots and data, demonstrating the main features of the software.
+After installation, the following commands will produce a series of example output plots and data, demonstrating the main features of the software.
 Plot image files are placed into the subfolder `demo/`, while text output – including the full command lines as they could be typed to generate the output – goes to the terminal window.

+    cd src
     python craterstats.py -demo

+# Future sessions

+Open a command prompt/terminal window and `cd` to `craterstats-main/`, then

+Windows:

+    venv\Scripts\activate.bat
+    cd src

+Linux:

+    source venv/bin/activate
+    cd src

 # Usage